saa-ts-dacs/dacs/part_I/chapter_1.md

 *   A database record in a repository's collections management database that describes archival materials at more than one level

 Multilevel descriptions can describe archival materials beginning at any level (e.g., collection level, series level) and must include at least one sublevel.
 Typical multilevel descriptions begin with large accumulations commonly referred to by archivists as collections, record groups, fonds, or record series.
 ISAD(G) envisions a descriptive framework that recognizes four levels: fonds, series, file, and item; however, DACS elements can be used to describe materials arranged according to this or any other scheme of articulating levels of arrangement of archival materials.

+Within systems that communicate archival description to users, it is often the case that descriptive elements may be shared, inherited, or otherwise linked across and between entities.
+Traditionally, inheritance has been implicitly presented as hierarchy within the idiom of the print finding aid where frontmatter (collection-level descriptive notes, creator elements, conditions governing access and use, repository information, etc.) applies to archival descriptions on subsequent pages.
+However, in modern networked archival information systems (relational databases, linked data systems, etc.) linkages, relationships, and inheritances can be non-hierarchical.
+This makes it particularly important for outputs from these systems to clearly explain relationships so that a user understands which records, agents, or activities an archival description governs.

+When a multilevel description is created, the information provided at each descriptive aggregate must be relevant to the material being described within that group.<sup>[3](#myfootnote3)</sup> For instance, archivists should provide administrative and biographical information appropriate and specific to the records being described within that aggregation.
+Information that is common to component parts should be provided where most generally appropriate and should not be repeated within component parts unless doing so would provide clarity.

 ### Multilevel Required